eProsima/Fast-DDS-statistics-backend/docs/rst/statistics_backend/init_monitor.rst

    :dedent: 8

 .. warning::
-    Initializing a monitor from a discovery server is currently not supported.
+    Initializing a monitor for a discovery server configuration is currently not supported.
     It will be implemented on a future release of *Fast DDS Statistics Backend*.

 Furthermore, it is possible to initialize a monitor with a custom |DomainListener-api|.